Tuesday, 29th September 2020

-The other day I drove up to Eastgate, in Weardale, to walk up the Rookhope Burn and photograph a rock.
-Not any old rock though, this was an outcrop of the Little Whin Sill, an extensive intrusion of volcanic magma, the big brother of which underpins Hadrian’s Wall and is the backdrop to High Force and Cauldron Snout – at a location I’d only just learned about.
-On the map it looked easy to find but after the caravan park in Eastgate, I struggled to locate what turned out to be a footpath in dire need of maintenance (Durham County Council have been informed).
-Persistence paid off however and the result was definitely worth it.
+Today I drove up to Eastgate, in Weardale, to walk up the Rookhope Burn and photograph a rock.
+Not any old rock though, this was one of the few outcrops of the Little Whin Sill in Weardale.
+The Whin Sill itself is a massive intrusion of volcanic magma which underpins Hadrian’s Wall and is the backdrop to some of England’s most spectacular waterfalls at High Force and Cauldron Snout.
+On the map it looked easy to find but hardly had I left Eastgate than I was struggling on a footpath in dire need of maintenance.
+Persistence paid off though and the result was definitely worth it.

-Turn Wheel Linn is an enchanting spot where the Little Whin Sill sits neatly on top of a layer of sedimentary rock known as the Three Yard Limestone – like a steak on a plate.
-With water cascading picturesquely over the top and the mid-afternoon sun glinting through the thick tree cover, it’s so tranquil and photogenic that, after taking photographs, I used my phone to take some video footage simply because it seemed criminal not to.
+Turn Wheel Linn is an enchanting spot where the Little Whin Sill pops out on top of a layer of sedimentary rock known as the Three Yard Limestone – a bit like a steak on a plate.
+It’s so tranquil that, after taking photographs, I used my phone to get some video of the picturesque falls lit gently by what little sunshine managed to make its way through the thick tree cover- simply because it seemed criminal not to.

 Somewhat inspired, I continued up the burn to a location where it flows over a layer of sedimentary rock known as the Four Fathom Limestone – I’d decided that a video would have to be made and was already wondering how much time I’d waste polishing my extremely rudimentary video editing skills.
 I think the result was worth it though; it’s certainly inspired me to have another go.
 As I note in the video, even if you’re not into geology, you could relax with a cuppa or even meditate to it.
 We have some beautiful countryside here in County Durham: all we need to do is get out and enjoy it.
 Happy walking.

 4 thoughts on “Turn Wheel Linn inspires first ‘official’ Durham Cow video”